fredericjacquet2/Finance-transfo-course/slides/1_Digitalisation of the Finance function processes.md

 ----

 In this chapter :
-- an example to start with (expense report digitalisation)
+- An example to start with (expense report digitalisation)
-- objectives of process digitalisation projects
+- Objectives of process digitalisation projects
-- complexitiy of process digitalisation projects
+- Complexitiy of process digitalisation projects
 - Processes to be digitalised:
   - T&E, S2P, P2P (dematerialisation & automatization)
   - R2R : (automatisation & robotisation)
-  - Reporting, cost control & Performance management (BI & dataviz tools)
+  - Reporting, cost control & Performance management (BI & dataviz)

 ----